Medically reviewed by Drugs.com. Last updated on Apr 2, 2023.

 - It is common to have nerve problems with vincristine (liposomal).
 Nerve problems may include a numbness, tingling, or burning feeling in your hands or feet.
 Call your doctor if you have nerve problems that are very bad, cause problems with daily living, or do not go away.

-- This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking vincristine (liposomal), call your doctor right away.
+- This medicine may cause harm to an unborn baby.
+Women must use birth control while taking vincristine (liposomal).
+If you get pregnant, call your doctor right away.

 How is this medicine (Vincristine) best taken?